The Tension-Stress effect on the Genesis and Growth of Tissue

 by Jon Trister MD

-Energy accumulates in the bone, using elastic properties of the bone and utilizes this energy for metabolic needs of bone and bone marrow (metabolic processes) and external -transmit energy back to entheses to maintain tensegrity function.
+Elastic energy is utilizes for metabolic needs of the bone and bone marrow and external tasks -transmit energy back to entheses to maintain tensegrity of the locomotion system.

 There are two types of entheses:

 Fibrous entheses attach directly to bone or periosteum primarily via fibrous tissue, which is similar in structure to the tendon midsubstance.

 Fibrocartilaginous entheses attach to bone through a layer of fibrocartilage which acts as a transition from the fibrous tendon tissue.There are four zones of Fibrocarilaginous entheses:

 Pure dense fibrous connective tissue is composed of pure tendon and is heavily populated by fibroblasts1.
 The mechanical properties of this zone are similar to those of mid-substance tendon, with its composition consisting mainly of linearly arranged type I collagen as well as some type III collagen, elastin, and proteoglycans within the ground substance surrounding the cells.

 2) Uncalcified fibrocartilage